markjprice/cs15net11/docs/ch05-enum-base-type.md

 `uint` gives one more positive value, but signed `int` is the default integer type in C# and .NET.
 It’s used in `for` loops, array indexing, and almost every system API.
 That means an `enum` based on `int` is easier to work with by default, avoiding implicit cast warnings or needing explicit conversions.

 `int` is also **Common Language Specification (CLS)**-compliant; `uint` is not.
 The CLS defines a set of rules for .NET language interoperability and it doesn’t include `uint`.
 So if you define an `enum` with `uint`, it can’t be used as is from some .NET languages like Visual Basic .NET. `int` enums are just safer across the .NET ecosystem.

+> **Good practice**: Use the `enum` values to store combinations of discrete options.
+Derive an `enum` type from `byte` if there are up to eight options, from `ushort` if there are up to 16 options, from `uint` if there are up to 32 options, and from `ulong` if there are up to 64 options.